What you use instead of bone meal for plants depends on how much effort you want to put into this, but the cost isn’t much and neither is the time.

 There are the 3 products I generally use when planting in my organic garden.

-I've already discussed the risks of using bone meal for plants.
+I've already discussed the risks of using bone meal.

 1. Mycorrhizal fungi are a very specific class of fungi that wrap around and penetrate plant roots and form a relationship whereby both the fungi and the plants benefit.